-The British Association of Oral and Maxillofacial Surgeons (BAOMS) initiated the Quality and Outcomes in Oral and Maxillofacial Surgery (QOMS) project as a specialty-wide quality improvement and clinical effectiveness programme for the specialty.
-This page has been written for patients and members of the public interested in OMFS and this initiative.
+This page has been written for patients and members of the public interested in OMFS and the Quality and Outcomes in Oral and Maxillofacial Surgery initiative.
 There is a similar page in the professional section of the website, for surgeons, doctors/dentists in training, medical and dental students.

 You can watch our introduction videos for a brief overview.